QR Code for Wedding Pictures – Ready in 5 minutes

 How wedding photo QR codes work

-A wedding photo QR code is a scannable code that instantly connects your guests to a digital photo album, either to view your official wedding pictures, upload their own, or both.
+Instantly connect your guests to a digital weeding photo album via a QR code.
+You can set it up so people can view your official wedding pictures, upload their own, or both.

 Here's how it works, step by step: